toddcf/code-snippets/css/media-queries.md

 But as you get more advanced, set your break points based on where your design starts to look bad as the screen size shrinks.

 Start with the largest screen sizes and work down from there.
+When viewing changes in the browser, have your browser width set to the *minimum* px in the range you are working on.
+(For example, if you are working on the range of 481px to 767px, set your browser width to 481.)

 List only the code you want to change.
 Omit any code that will stay the same.